MaplePHP/MaplePHP/README.md

 Moreover, MaplePHP sets itself apart through its seamless communication between the backend and the frontend, facilitated by Stratoxjs—a purpose-built tool tailored specifically for Maple.
 This integration enhances the framework's unique capabilities, fostering efficient and effective development of high-quality web applications.

 ## Much more to be done
 The MaplePHP framework is still a work in progress, with over 800 points on my checklist that need attention—no exaggeration.
-Despite its incompleteness, I'm enthusiastic about showcasing its notable features.
-However, I advise against utilizing the framework for actual projects at this time.
-It's best to wait until version 1.1.0, by which point I'll have addressed all the existing issues and provided comprehensive documentation for a more stable and reliable experience.
+I am tho eager to highlight its noteworthy features.
+However, I recommend refraining from using the framework in live projects at the moment.
+It would be prudent to wait for version 1.1.0, when I have check off all the points and can offer a comprehensive documentation, ensuring a more user firendly user experience.

-**With that said...** The libraries bellow is should all be stable.

 ## Installation
 ```